boyetece/infrastructure/ansible_quick_run/README.md

 # Ansible Quick Management #

-### When you want to run a quick configuration change without bothering any ssh-key for authentication ###
+### When you want to run a quick configuration change without using any ssh-key for authentication ###

 - run the update2.yml using your own root login and password to the target server/s, using `$ ansible-playbook -K update2.yml`